 The scope listed below captures salient aspects from the FS_MINT WID – SP-190090.

 The Objectives listed in clause 4 of the WID were not included where they provided examples or assumptions.

+NOTE: S1-192493 is a revision of S2-192013: removes the second paragraph of the provided scope.
+It is not shown in this document since it is removed ‘changed’ text.

 Proposed Change